MicrosoftDocs/learn/learn-pr/azure/troubleshoot-azure-network-infrastructure/includes/3-exercise-troubleshoot-networking-with-network-watcher.md

 1. On the **Test groups** tab, notice that your test group is now listed.

-The results should show that, because the NSG is associated with the back-end subnet, traffic flows without issues from the back-end VM to the front-end VM.
+The results should show that, because the NSG is associated with the backend subnet, traffic flows without issues from the backend VM to the frontend VM.

-## Use Connection Monitor to run tests from the front end to the back end
+## Use Connection Monitor to run tests from the frontend to the backend

 Run the same test in the opposite direction.
 Let's set up a test in Connection Monitor.
-Start by creating a test from the front-end VM to the back-end VM.
+Start by creating a test from the frontend VM to the backend VM.

 1. Under **Monitoring**, select **Connection monitor**.
 The **Network Watcher | Connection monitor** pane appears.